Joe Danger: Critical

 The single-player gameplay mode of Joe Danger was generally well received by critics.
 The game's accessibility was a source of praise; according to Eric Neigher of 1UP.com, it allows for "five-minute sprints" of gameplay, although more in-depth options take up more time.
-IGN's Daemon Hatfield compared the game favourably to Nintendo Entertainment System launch title Excitebike, and said that Joe Danger felt like a Nintendo game.
+IGNs Daemon Hatfield compared the game favourably to Nintendo Entertainment System launch title Excitebike, and said that Joe Danger felt like a Nintendo game.
 Other critics focused on similarities to Super Mario Bros., such as non-linear level progression (the ability to play levels in any order, providing that the player has earned enough stars to "unlock" the level), the encouragement to play through multiple times to complete every objective, and the use of platforms.
 Another influences noted with favour by critics was the combo system, which some compared with the Tony Hawk's series of skateboarding games.
 Comments were also made on the influence of early Sonic the Hedgehog titles.
-The cheerful, cartoon-like nature of Joe Dangers artwork was well received; Eurogamer's Tom Bramwell said "I've worked on games websites for over a decade and not enough games are happy and colourful.
+The cheerful, cartoon-like nature of Joe Dangers artwork was well received; Eurogamers Tom Bramwell said "I've worked on games websites for over a decade and not enough games are happy and colourful.
 This one is.
 More of this, please, everyone."

 Opinions were less uniformly complimentary about other modes of the game.
 Scott Alan Marriott of G4 TV was disappointed with the shortage of options in multiplayer modes, in particular the inability to play against others online.
 The game's leaderboard feature was another source of criticism, with several reviewers noting severe lag issues.
 The Daily Telegraphs Martin Gaston said "it would also have been nice to see the game give dedicated players the opportunity to study from the world's finest by implementing online replays", an option not originally included; the decision not to allow sharing custom courses with users outside the player's friend's list was labelled "questionable" and "obtuse".
 Minor criticisms related to the lack of variety in sound design and background scenery.
 Two months after the initial release, Hello Games' first patch for Joe Danger contained features to cover most critics' concerns.

 Before its release, Joe Danger was up for the "Seumas McNally Grand Prize" and for the "Technical Excellence" award at the 2010 Independent Games Festival at the Game Developers Conference, losing to Monaco: What's Yours Is Mine and Limbo respectively.
 The game was unsuccessfully nominated for the "Best New Download IP" award at the same year's Develop Industry Excellence Awards in Brighton, instead winning the studio the "Best New Studio" and "Micro Studio" awards.
 It received a nomination for "Best PlayStation Network Exclusive Game" at the PlayStation Network Gamers' Choice Awards in March 2011 but was beaten by Dead Nation; it appeared in the "Best Downloadable Game" category at GamesMasters Golden Joystick Awards in September 2011, but missed out to Minecraft.
 The same month, Play placed it top of its "50 Best PSN Games" feature, ahead of titles such as Braid and The Last Guy.